Creating a small budget-friendly Christmas village in a box that can be stored easily.

 In the early to mid 20th century, they became popular in the United States.
 The porcelain became prevalent in the latter part of that century.

 There are many wonderful and elaborate village and nativity displays.
 Here are some of our friends villages…..

 *We use affiliate links to show similar, or the same, products used.
 At no additional cost to you, we may receive a small amount referring you to them.
 We won’t review or recommend any products that we don’t believe in.

-This box was painted with Season’s Change.
+First, this box was painted with Season’s Change.

 The original thought was to get some village buildings from our local thrift store and paint them white.
-The houses were around $4.99 each so this didn’t seem as budget friendly to us, but it is a GREAT reuse option esp. if you can find some at great prices.
+The houses were around $4.99 each so this didn’t seem as budget-friendly to us, but it is a GREAT reuse option esp. if you can find some at great prices.

-Instead we reverted to the original idea and used cardboard boxes.
+Instead, we reverted to the original idea and used cardboard boxes.
 If we would have had a little more time, a cereal box reuse is a great upcycle idea.
 We found these DIY houses from a shop in Lithuania on ETSY.
-Not only are they light weight buy very budget friendly.
+Not only are they lightweight buy very budget-friendly.